DHay10/Ecom_ProjectF22/ProjectProposal.md

 - As a user, I can checkout
 - As a user, I can add products to my Wish Lists
 - As a user, I can remove products from my Wish Lists
-- As a user, I can leave a rating on a product that was purchased
+- As a user, I can leave a rating on a product
-- As a user, I can write a review on a product that was purchased
+- As a user, I can write a review on a product
 - As a user, I can modify the rating and review of a purchased product
 - As a user, I can add, delete, modify my Shipping Addresses saved
 - As a user, I can change the language of the web applications (Not New)